Brazilian position on Regional Groups: Brics and Latin America

 The deceleration of Latin American Real GDP in the last couple of years has a more cyclical nature than structural.
 Nevertheless, it was also affected by the recent slowdown in emerging countries.
 Notwithstanding, the region is resilient to

-In Brazil inflation has slowed and is moving towards values within the goal established by the government.
-Brazil is Latin America’s main market, representing almost 50% of the territory and 35,2% of the economy.
+In Brazil, inflation has decreased and already reached the values within the objective established by the government.
+Brazil is Latin America’s main market, representing almost 50% of the territory and 39,9% (EIU, 2016) of the economy.
 According to The Economist, the country's participation in the regional economy was expected to maintain its pace, or to reduce its share by 1-2%, mainly due to the Mexican and Colombian rise in the period, making Brazil fall from the previous 37%, standing in 35% in 2015, but the results presented in 2016 made its participation increase to 39,9%.